Own property in The Philippines

 Title Registration Fee

-The final step is title registration.
+The final step is land title registration.
 You would have to visit the Register of Deeds, where you can find the property.
 Here, you should show the payment of the previously mentioned taxes.
-The registration fee amount varies per location, but it is typically at a rate of 0.25% of the selling price.
-Once you have paid the title registration fee, the buyer can acquire a title in his name, confirming his legal ownership.
+The Title Registration Fee amount varies per location, but it is typically at a rate of 0.25% of the selling price.
+Once you have paid the Title Registration Fee, the buyer can acquire a title in his name, confirming his legal ownership.

-Get help with buying property in the Philippines
+Get expert help with buying property in the Philippines

 Frequently Asked Questions (FAQs)